Battle Study # 11

 SYNOPSIS:

 A classic example of a war crime investigation is the Malmedy Massacre case.
 Much has been written about the incident and the ensuing investigation and subsequent trial.
 The incident is reenacted in Hollywood productions as "Battle of the Bulge" and "Saints and Soldiers".
-In this study we show the exact location where the incident took place.

 DETAILS:

 There are several accounts of what happened.
-We publish the three general scenario’s.

 (Taken from Jean Paul Pallud's 1984 "Battle of the Bulge Then and Now".)